liatrio/openo11y.dev/docs/engineering-defaults.md

 # Engineering Defaults

-Much of Open O11y's guidance is based on or enhanced by these best practices for engineering teams.
+Much of OpenO11y's guidance is based on or enhanced by these best practices for engineering teams.

 ## Pair Programming